theratioproject/simple/doc/Lists.md

 > Note that index numbers of lists start from 0.

-Assuming, we want to remove *bacon* from our list, we do that by
+Assuming, we want to remove *bacon* from our list, we execute that by passing the `indexNumber` as an argument